-Abergavenny is a compact and pretty little town on the River Usk, overlooked by its three mountains – Sugar Loaf, Blorenge and Skirrid.
-It bustles with life, especially on market days and offers quirky independent shops alongside 21st century essentials such as Waitrose, Waterstones and Caffe Nero!
+Abergavenny is a compact and pretty little town on the River Usk, overlooked by its three mountains – Sugar Loaf, The Blorenge and Skirrid.
+It bustles with life, especially on markey days and offers quirky independent shops alongside 21st century essentials such as Waitrose, Waterstones and Caffe Nero!

 The settlement began life as a fort in Roman times, and went on to prosper thanks to local trades as diverse as wool, flannel making, wig-making and tanning.
 There is a small museum in the castle.

 The Castle Meadows, which meander along the banks of the river, are a haven for wildlife – with a bit of luck you can spot heron, kingfishers and even otters.
 It is also an extremely popular sheep-free walking spot for local dogs and their owners!
 Just over the river you can link up with the Brecon and Monmouthshire canal – perfect flat low-level walking and cycling for those cloudier damper days.

 Abergavenny is a foodie heaven, with great local produce in shops and the market, and excellent restaurants in town and a few minutes' drive away.
 The Food Market is open on Tuesdays, Fridays and Saturdays, and there is a Farmers' Market on the fourth Thursday of every month.
 This focus on food explodes in September when the town holds its annual Food Festival, and again for the Christmas Food Fair at the beginning of December.